zhou-tao/eslint-config/README.md

 }
 ```

-tips: if you working on react or svelte, please use `@toryz/react` or `toryz/svelte` to instead it.
+Tips: if you working on react or svelte, please use `@toryz/react` or `@toryz/svelte` to instead it.

 ##### add scripts in `package.json`
 ```jsonc